timelockrecovery/timelockrecovery.github.io/README.md

 be added to the blockchain only X days after the Alert Transaction has been broadcasted (and mined).

 Since Timelock Recovery plans do not require any involvement of a third party, they can be implemented in any Bitcoin wallet.
-However, two precaustions should be taken:
+However, two precautions should be taken:

 1. Due to the way Bitcoin UTXOs work, spending funds from the wallet might break the entire Timelock Recovery plan.